ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/apache.rst

 .. index::
     single: Apache HTTP Server; status URL

-Enable the Apache status URL
+Enable the Apache Status URL
 ############################

-In order to monitor the health of your Apache instance, and recover it if it fails, the resource agent used by Pacemaker assumes the server-status URL is available.
-On both nodes, enable the URL with:
+Pacemaker uses the **apache** resource agent to monitor the health of your Apache instance via the ``server-status`` URL, and to recover the instance if it fails.
+On both nodes, configure this URL as follows:

 .. code-block:: none